atallison/go-collections/README.md

 ## Documentation

-As of now, https://pkg.go.dev seems not generate the library documentation automatically.
+As of now, https://pkg.go.dev seems not generate the library documentation automatically if the code contains generics.
 I have written a small [gendoc](./gendoc) script and it is available in [./doc.md](./doc.md).

 ## What to be implemented